Roker2/SubnauticaTelemetry/README.md

 You need to create a new mod and add `SubnauticaTelemetry.dll` to dependencies.
 After this you also need to create `SubnauticaTelemetry.ForceFeedback.IForceFeedbackProcessor` implementation and add FF processor object to main mod.
 You can check example [here](https://github.com/Roker2/MockSubnauticaTelemetry).

-## I want to test it without any devices/just watch logs
+## I want to test it without any devices/see some logs

 You can install [MockSubnauticaTelemetry](https://github.com/Roker2/MockSubnauticaTelemetry), it is a simple force feedback implementation, which writes telemetry data to log.